lizkovalchuk/Tutorials/React-Front-to-Back-Udemy/section-8-learning-redux/s8-p2-actions.md

 }
 ```

-For now, we'll have the case `GET_CONTACT` in our switch statement simply return the state.
+For now, we'll have the case `GET_CONTACT` in our switch statement to simply return the state.

 <a data="state-from-reducer-to-component"></a>